MichaelCurrin/python-package-quickstart/docs/setuptools.md

 # Setuptools
-> Intro to use `setuptools` library for packaging a project
+> Intro to using `setuptools` library for packaging a project

 ## Setup file